-If you’ve been charged with a weapons crime in Los Angeles, you could face serious penalties, even if you don’t have a criminal record.
-A weapons charges lawyer in Los Angeles can provide critical assistance if you’re at risk of being convicted for a weapons offense.
+If the court charges you with a weapons crime in Los Angeles, you could face severe penalties, even if you don’t have a criminal record.
+However, a weapons charges lawyer in Los Angeles can provide critical assistance if you’re at risk of being convicted for a weapons offense.

-A weapons offense conviction can be devastating to your life under California’s tough “10-20-Life” gun laws.
+A weapons offense conviction can devastate your life under California’s strict “10-20-Life” gun laws under PC 12022.53.
 You may also face federal charges in the case of a firearms violation.
-Find out what to expect if you’re facing weapons charges and how a lawyer could help.
+Find out what to expect if you’re facing weapons charges and how Simmrin Law Group can help.

 What Is a Weapons Charge in California?

-The following are some of the most common types of weapons charges in California:
+The following list contains some of the most common types of weapons charges in California:

 - Illegal weapons sale

 - Firing an object into an occupied building